Matan-Lange/Donut/README.md

 This is and example of data that can be used for finetuning.
 The data used for experiments is located in this directory ```finetune/data```

+## Fine-tuning HeDonut
+This code is designed for information extraction tasks.
+It can be easily adapted for QA and document classification tasks.<br>
+To start the fine-tuning process, run ```finetune/trainer.py```.
+You can modify the hyperparameters within the main function of the file.